FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-05-29-authentication-in-angular-with-ngrx-and-aspnetcore.md

 ## Adding the auth actions

 We will add a few actions here to get along with the authentication.
-Basically to keep it simple we will add actions for `checkAuth`, `login` and `logout` with the appropriate complete actions.
+To keep it easy we will add actions for `checkAuth`, `login` and `logout` with the appropriate complete actions.

 ```ts
 import { createAction, props } from '@ngrx/store';